biotope/biotope-boilerplate/docs/getting-started.md

 How to set up your personal boilerplate, with dependencies you really need.

 ### projectConfig.json

-This file lets you enable and disable certain tasks as well as specify additional resource folders.
+This file lets you override any settings of biotope-build that are exposed in its `config.js` file such as enabling or disabling of certain tasks as well as specifying additional resource folders.
+Find biotope-build's `config.js` file here: https://github.com/biotope/biotope-build/blob/master/config.js

 __resource folders__
 To add additional resource folders, create the folders and add the paths to the global.resources array.